docker-library/bashbrew/README.md

    --debug                  enable more output (esp. all "docker build" output instead of only output on failure) [$BASHBREW_DEBUG]
-   --no-sort                do not apply any sorting, even via --build-order --arch value             the current platform architecture (default: "amd64") [$BASHBREW_ARCH] --constraint value       build constraints (see Constraints in Manifest2822Entry) [$BASHBREW_CONSTRAINTS] --exclusive-constraints  skip entries which do not have Constraints --arch-namespace value   architecture to push namespace mappings for creating indexes/manifest lists ("arch=namespace" ala "s390x=tianons390x") [$BASHBREW_ARCH_NAMESPACES]
+   --no-sort                do not apply any sorting, even via --build-order --arch value             the current platform architecture (default: "amd64") [$BASHBREW_ARCH] --namespace value        a repo namespace to act upon/in [$BASHBREW_NAMESPACE] --constraint value       build constraints (see Constraints in Manifest2822Entry) [$BASHBREW_CONSTRAINTS] --exclusive-constraints  skip entries which do not have Constraints --arch-namespace value   architecture to push namespace mappings for creating indexes/manifest lists ("arch=namespace" ala "s390x=tianons390x") [$BASHBREW_ARCH_NAMESPACES]